sholmes8/stylz-career-ai/README.md

 STYLZ Career AI is a full-stack web application designed to help users optimize their resumes for specific job descriptions using AI.

-The application allows users to input their resume and a job description, then generates an improved, targeted version aligned with the role requirements.
+Users input their resume and a target job description, and the system generates an improved version aligned with role requirements and ATS keyword matching.

-This project demonstrates core **Software Engineering and Full-Stack Development skills**, including:
-- Frontend development
+---

+## 💡 What I Built

+- Developed a responsive frontend using React
+- Built a backend API using Node.js and Express
-- Backend API design
+- Integrated OpenAI API for intelligent resume optimization
-- AI integration
-- System architecture
-- SDLC implementation
+- Designed request/response flow between frontend and backend
+- Implemented error handling and input validation
-- Deployment and hosting
+- Deployed a full-stack application using Vercel and Render

 ---